 Like Solar PV modules Recycle Solar take in broken and unwanted solar inverters for recycling.
 The profits generated by the recycling process can then be allocated to fuel poverty schemes in local communities across the UK.

-Recycle Solar offer a FREE collection and recycling service when your solar inverters are collected at the same time as Solar PV modules or you have 20 or more inverters ready for recycling.
-If you contact us with the details of your recycling requirements we can arrange for one of our vehicles to make a scheduled collection at the same time as your PV waste.
+Recycle Solar offer a collection and recycling service for all type of inverters from domestic to large commercial inverters.
+If you contact us with the details of your recycling requirements we can arrange for one of our vehicles to make a scheduled collection.
 As the UKs only solar PV Technology recycling company we have several vehicles collecting nationally on a regular basis.

 Solar PV Inverters are essential to convert the DC power which is produced by the cells collecting energy from the sun into AC power which is required to run the devices in the home or business.
 It also allows surplus power to be exported back into the grid.